spjuhel/BoARIO/README.rst

 In a nutshell, BoARIO takes the following inputs :

-- an IO table (such as EXIOBASE3 or EORA26) in the form of an :class:`pymrio.IOSystem` object.
+- an IO table (such as EXIOBASE3 or EORA26) in the form of an :class:`pymrio.IOSystem` object, using the `Pymrio`_ python package.

 - multiple parameters which govern the simulation,